 The Miami Children’s Museum is one of the largest children’s museums in the country.
 It has interactive exhibits to spark imagination such as a pretend cruise ship, grocery store and television studio.

 A visit to the Everglades is an absolute must-do day trip and one of the top things to do in Miami with kids.
 It is busiest in the dry season from November to April, which is also when you’ll experience the largest variety of birds and their predators.
 The Everglades stretch across 1.5 million acres over southern Florida.
 You can access the northern section from Miami.
-Kids 5-13 can complete a series of activities during a park visit to receive a patch and certificate from a park ranger.
+Kids ages 5 to 13 can complete a series of activities during a park visit to receive a patch and certificate from a park ranger.
 You can go hiking, take an airboat ride, go on a tram tour, ride in a swamp buggy or rent a bike.
 Your kids may marvel over how it’s the only place that alligators and crocodiles coexist side by side.
-Let the kids have fun trying to identify them.
+Let the kids have fun trying to identify them!

 While in the Everglades, check out the Miccosukee Indian Village for culture, history and to even meet an alligator.
 The Sawgrass Recreation Park offers exhibits and airboat rides.